kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 -c, --values
 When a context rule defines values for an object (objectValue), check if the value of each object is within the allowed set of values.

--D, --remove-deleted
-Check the CSDB objects with elements that have a change type of "delete" removed.

 -d, --dir &lt;dir&gt;
 Directory to start searching for BREX data modules in.
 By default, the